MetrowestBostonDevelopersMLGroup/kepler/readme_contribute.txt

 Workflow - How to create a "pull request" https://www.thinkful.com/learn/github-pull-request-tutorial/Time-to-Submit-Your-First-PR

 The following assumes you did a 'git clone' to populate a local workarea.
 You worked for a while and decide you want to commit your changes to the original repository.
-As such you are starting with 2 repositories which I will call "local" and "upstream".
-To publish your changes as a pull request you will need to create yet a third repository ("origin")
+As such you are starting with 2 repositories which I will call "local" and a remote "upstream".

+To create a pull request you need to persist your changes somewhere.
+So you will need to create yet a third repository (a second remote called "mygithub" on your github account.

 Steps: